 Another option is making a homemade caramel sauce to dip juicy fruit in.
 Our recipe is easy to make and so delicious with all fruit!

-If you’re looking for a sweeter fruit dip, try homemade marshmallow fluff.
-This definitely makes it a dessert platter when marshmallow fluff is added.
+If you want a sweeter fruit dip, try homemade marshmallow fluff.
+This makes it a dessert platter when marshmallow fluff is added.

 In most cases, grocery stores will have pre-made fruit trays available to purchase.
 They’ll be very simple and not as attractive as a fruit platter you can put together yourself for less.